Regnareb/Houdini/index.md

 ---
-title: Houdini
+title: Houdini Tools
 description: A collection of tools to set default preferences automatically and make Houdini more usable.
 ---

-## Default Preferences
+# Default Preferences

 * Disable Nodes Shapes
 * Use Simple Node Shapes